-The business world can be risky and, while the prospect of being your own boss is an exciting one, if you buy a business that ends up not being all it was promised to be, it can be a real liability.
+The business world can be risky.
+While the prospect of being your own boss is an exciting one, if you buy a business that ends up not being all it was promised to be, it can be a real liability.

-In every business sale, the seller wants to get the best price they can, and will, of course, present the business to you in the best possible light.
+In every business sale, the seller wants to get the best price they can.
+The seller presents the business to you in the best possible light.
 Some sellers, however, distort the accounts, turnover, profit and other financial data to create a more attractive – but inaccurate – picture of the business.

-If you have purchased a business, and later found out that you were misled as to a material fact that may have impacted upon your decision to buy the business, or meant that you would not have paid as much for it, you may have a claim against the seller for misleading or deceptive conduct.
+If you have purchased a business, and later found out that you were misled as to a material fact that may have impacted upon your decision to buy or how much you pay the business, you may have a claim against the seller for misleading or deceptive conduct.

 If you believe you may have been the victim of misleading or deceptive conduct during the purchase of a business, you should seek legal advice as soon as possible.
-There may be urgent steps that can be taken to limit your loss (particularly if the sale is not yet final).
+Getting advice early can assist in resolving the business dispute quickly and cost-effectively before the sale proceeds disappear.